braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/get_started/braze_templates/feature_adoption.md

 - **Loved it!**
 - **Not for me.**

 1. For the two survey choices, select **Experience Feedback** as our custom attribute to capture and track feedback on Cruise Control.
+This custom attribute will have two values to represent the survey responses (`good` and `bad`).
 2. Update the attribute values to match the survey options.
 This will allow us to track a user's response.

 ### Step 7: Test and launch your Canvas